 Is Buffer right for you?
-I took the all-in-one social tool for a test drive, including its publish, reply and engagement features, new landing pages and AI helper.
+I took the all-in-one social media management tool for a test drive, including Buffer's publish, reply and engagement features, new landing pages and AI helper.
+All must-haves for any social media team.

-The answer to that question has changed a lot in 2021.
+The answer to that question changed a lot in 2021.

 There used to be three sides to Buffer, each demanding a different paid subscription: Publish, Engagement and Analyze.
 Now it’s all rolled into one.
 A comprehensive social media toolkit for a much fairer price!

 This new grown-up version of Buffer majors on the scheduling, planning, engagement and insights that social media managers can’t build a modern brand without.
-Making it wildly easy for teams to collaborate on attention-grabbing content, to spread it widely and double-down on engagement.
+Making it wildly easy for teams to form better social habits, collaborate on attention-grabbing content, spread it widely and double-down on engagement.

 Buffer’s beginnings run back to 2010.
-Founder and CEO, Joel Gascoigne, needed a solution to his own problem, unable to reliably sharing great content on Twitter.
-Buffer was born and made its breakthrough as a scheduling tool, when there were few.
+Founder and CEO, Joel Gascoigne, needed a solution to his own problem, unable to reliably share great content on Twitter.
+Finding direct posting too time consuming, Buffer was born and made its breakthrough as one of the first scheduling tools.
 It’s now grown up and needed to.
 There’s more platforms to content, more content to contend with, and the competition is tougher.

 Fast-forward to today and Buffer is a pioneering force in social media marketing and how to treat your employees.
 Joel’s troop of fellow “No Ego Doers” are focussed almost exclusively on small business space and the proud indie hasn’t outgrown its roots despite being a 85-strong, fully-remote team with over 73,000 paying customers and $20M in ARR.